With Less State Aid, Localities Look for Ways to Cope

 Maine is a good example.
 Four years ago, the state municipal association produced a TV ad that aired in many communities.
 In a voiceover, an official from the town of Waldo explained in plain English what revenue sharing was and why proposed cuts mattered to the average Mainer.
 “From Kittery to Caribou,” the announcer said, “your town gets help from a 40-year-old revenue sharing law between the state and towns to provide basic services.”
 The spot showed a montage of those basic services, including a snow plow, ambulances and trash removal.
 It finished with a kicker: “Politicians in Augusta are ignoring this law by shortchanging our towns and cities the money promised for these services.
 And worse, without that state money, property taxes will go up.”

 The ad was an attempt by municipal leaders to protect an obscure but important source of local government funding.
-“To the lay person, the term ‘revenue sharing’ is abstract,” says Geoff Herman, executive director of the Maine Municipal Association.
+“To the lay person, the term ‘revenue sharing’ is abstract,” says Geoff Herman, director of state and federal relations for the Maine Municipal Association.
 “It doesn’t mean anything.”